randose/mypyproj-cli/README.md

 ## Installation

-It is recommended to use pipx, rather than pip, to install Python command line tools.
-When you use pipx, you are not installing dependencies to your system's main Python installation, which could potentially cause issues with other projects.
-You can learn how to install pipx here: [pipx](https://pypa.github.io/pipx/).
+It is recommended to use [pipx](https://pypa.github.io/pipx/), rather than pip, to install Python command line tools.
+Pipx works just like pip, but installs packages to their own isolated environments, while still making them available globally.

-Once you have pipx installed, you can install pax using the wheel file generated in the previous step:
+Install pax using the wheel file generated in the previous step:

 ```bash
 pipx install path/to/whl_file